Temporary work permit holders are eligible for Canadian PR visa

 With an open work permit, you can work for any employer in Canada except for those companies that do not comply with labor requirements or are involved in certain services.

 The employer-specific work permit, as the name suggests, is a permit that allows you to work for a specific employer.

 Conditions on the work permit:

-While the employer specific work permit pertains to a single employer, the open work permit can come with certain conditions which will be written on it.
+While the employer-specific work permit pertains to a single employer, the open work permit can come with certain conditions.
 These include:

 - Type of work